schmettow/New_Stats/docs/Generalized_Linear_Models.md

 For a first understanding of Generalized Linear Models, you should know that linear models are one family of Generalized Linear Models, which we call a Gaussian linear model.
 The three crucial assumptions of Gaussian linear models are encoded in the model formula:

 $$
+\begin{aligned}
-\mu_i=\beta_0+ \beta_1 x_{1i}+ …+\beta_k x_{ki}\\
+\mu_i &=\beta_0+ \beta_1 x_{1i}+ \dots +\beta_k x_{ki}\\
-y_i \sim \textrm{Norm}(\mu_i,\sigma)
+y_i &\sim \textrm{Gaus}(\mu_i,\sigma)
+\end{aligned}
 $$

 The first term, we call the likelihood and it represents the systematic quantitative relations we expect to find in the data.
-When it is a sum of products, like above, we call it linear. *Linearity* is a frequently under-regarded assumption of linear models and it is doomed to fail in [#linearity].
+When it is a sum of products, like above, we call it linear. *Linearity* is a frequently under-regarded assumption of linear models and it is doomed to fail in \@ref(relinking-linearity).
 The second term defines the  pattern of randomness and it hosts two further assumptions: *Gaussian distribution*  and *constant error variance* of the random component.

 In classic statistics education, the tendency is still to present these assumptions as preconditions for a successful ANOVA or linear regression.
 The very term *pre*condition suggest, that they need to be checked upfront and the classic statisticians are used to deploy a zoo of null hypothesis tests for this purpose, although it is widely held among statisticians that this practice is illogical.
 If an assumptions seems to be violated, let's say Normality, researchers then often turn to non-parametric tests.
 Many also just continue with ANOVA and add some shameful statements to the discussion of results or humbly cite one research paper that claims ANOVAs robustness to violations.

 The parameters of a polynomial model usually don't have a direct interpretation.
 However, we saw that useful parameters, such as the minimum of the curve, can be derived.
 Therefore, polynomial models can be called *semiparametric*, at least.
 As an example for a *non-parametric* test, the Mann-Whitney *U* statistic is composed of the number of times observations in group A are larger than in group B. The resulting sum *U* usually bears little relation to any real world process or question.
 Strictly speaking, the label non-parametric has nothing to do with ANOVA assumptions.
 It refers to the usefulness of parameters.
 A research problem, where *U* as the sum of wins has a useful interpretation could be that in some dueling disciplines, such as Fencing, team competitions are constructed by letting every athlete from a team duel every member of the opponent team.
 We could call the *U*-test parametric, and perhaps, the group means turn out to be meaningless.

-### Re-linking linearity (#relinking_linearity) [TBC]
+### Re-linking linearity {#relinking-linearity}

 In the chapter on Linear Models, we encountered several situations where linearity itself was violated:

-+ in [#OFM] we used ordered factors to estimate a learning curve
++ in \@ref(ofm) we used ordered factors to estimate a learning curve
-+ in [#staturation], we used conditional effects when two or more interventions improve the same process, e.g. visual recognition of letters
++ in \@ref(saturation), we used conditional effects when two or more interventions improve the same process, e.g. visual recognition of letters
-+ and in [#PLM] we used polynomials to estimate wildly curved relationships
++ and in \@ref(plm) we used polynomials to estimate wildly curved relationships

-The third case is special, in that the curvature itself is of theoretical interest (e.g. finding the "trough" of the UNcanny Valley efect).
-In contrast, learning curves and saturation effects have in common that in both situations performance has a limit and as much that limit is approached, training (or other treatments) takes less effect and the curve bends towards an asymptote.
+The case of Polynomial regression is special in two ways: first, the curvature itself is of theoretical interest (e.g. finding the "trough" of the Uncanny Valley efect).
+Second, a polynomial curve (of second degree or more) is no longer monotonously increasing (or decreasing).
+In contrast, learning curves and saturation effects have in common that in both situations performance steadily increases when we add more to the predictor side.
+There is a limit to performance, which is reached asymptotically, but there always is a monotonous trend.

 ```r